aws/aws-cdk/packages/aws-cdk-docs/src/guidelines.rst

 don't forget that if you change the name of a deployed construct, but do not rename the construct as described in the *Changing Logical IDs* section of the :ref:`concepts` topic,
-|cfn| deletes the old construct, including any resources created by the construct,
+|CFN| deletes the old construct, including any resources created by the construct,
 when you deploy the new construct.

 **Use TypeScript unless you are a single-language shop.**